 8.7 The Council, or any authorised officer, may issue parking coupons on payment of the appropriate fees which shall from time to time be fixed by the Council in accordance with clause 8.1(d).

 8.8 All parking coupons shall be issued with printed instructions as to the display and activation of such coupons.

-8.10 Any Authorised Officer may, for the purposes of this Bylaw, require the driver of any motor vehicle parked in any coupon parking area, to produce for his inspection any parking coupon displayed on such motor vehicle and that Authorised Officer may retain any such parking coupon.
+8.10 Any authorised officer may, for the purposes of this Bylaw, require the driver of any motor vehicle parked in any coupon parking area, to produce for their inspection any parking coupon displayed on such motor vehicle and that authorised officer may retain any such parking coupon.